Home » Recipes » Appetizer Recipes » French Country Terrine

 This classic recipe for French Country Terrine is made with ground pork, veal, and calves’ liver, wrapped in bacon, and cooked in a water bath.
 The result is a flavorful French pâté that can serve as the perfect elegant starter for a dinner party or as a decadent snack.

 I’ll admit that this recipe is a bit out of the ordinary for me.
-I know you usually expect fairly easy, family-friendly fare from me, but every once in a while I really enjoy expanding my culinary horizons and making something I’ve never done before.
+I know you usually expect fairly easy, family-friendly fare from me, but every once in a while, I really enjoy expanding my culinary horizons and making something I’ve never done before.
 It’s the challenge, really, that intrigues me.

 This French Country Terrine checks all the boxes!
-It’s made by mixing pork, veal, and calves liver, wrapping it in bacon, and then letting it simmer in a water bath until it’s ready to slice and serve.
+It’s made by mixing pork, veal, and calf’s liver, wrapping it in bacon, and then letting it simmer in a water bath until it’s ready to slice and serve.

-It may look complicated at first, but it’s really a simple dish, nothing more than a fancy meatloaf actually, and will surely impress your dinner guests with its deep flavor and rich texture.
+It may look complicated at first, but it’s really a simple dish, nothing more than a fancy meatloaf, actually, and will surely impress your dinner guests with its deep flavor and rich texture.

-❓ What is a Terrine?
+What is a Terrine?

 A terrine, in traditional French cuisine, is a loaf of forcemeat (ground meat) or aspic, that is cooked in a covered pottery mold (also called a terrine) in a bain-marie (hot water bath).
 Terrines are typically served cold or at room temperature.
-It can be made with many different ingredients such as fruits, fish, vegetables, or different kinds of meats as in this recipe.
+It can be made with many different ingredients such as fruits, fish, vegetables, or different kinds of meats, as in this recipe.

 The classic French terrine is typically served as a first course or may be part of a picnic.
 It’s usually enjoyed with slices of baguette, good Dijon mustard, and cornichons.
 A nice little glass of wine goes well, too!